 But I will admit that on some days when I didn’t feel my best, I sometimes hoped the coach would put me in as a full-back because I knew that in this position, I could get away with not putting so much effort in!
 (Don’t follow this thinking, kids!
 This was not a good attitude!)

 The reason I thought this was that I knew from experience, playing full-back would be a little easier than playing in any other position.
+Unlike playing goalkeeper, which is by far the hardest position in soccer!

 Let me give you four reasons why this was the case.